 Even though you're using Node.js to make the final request to AWS, you can still attach any desired policies to your API proxy for security, mediation, transformation, and so on.

-apigee-access Node.js module that lets you retrieve the AWS Access Key and Secret Access Key from the Edge vault at runtime and include them in your requests to AWS.
+apigee-access Node.js module that lets you retrieve the AWS Access Key and Secret Access Key from an Edge encrypted KVM at runtime.
+You can then include those keys in your requests to AWS.

 - To set up the apigee-access module, see Using the apigee-access module.

-- To store and retrieve data from Edge secure stores (vaults), see Using the secure store.
+- To store and retrieve data from Edge encrypted KVMs, see Working with key value maps.